 You should pay special attention to your retraction settings.
 Experiment with some test pieces until they are spot on.

 Retraction controls how the filament continues to ooze from the nozzle when it has finished extruding.
-When a layer has finished printing, retraction effectively ‘sucks’ the filament back into the nozzle until it starts printing the next layer.
+When a layer has finished printing, retraction prevents more filament being extruded before it is required to start printing the next layer.

 This is more of a problem in printers that use Bowden filament feed.
 Bowden feeds are when the extruder is separated from the hot end by a tube that the filament runs inside.
 The alternative system is called direct drive and has the extruder directly next to the hot end.